alan-turing-institute/jbc-turing-rss-testdebiasing/README.md

 ## Scripts to reproduce manuscript results

 To subdirectory `scripts` contains all the code needed to reproduce the results in the manuscript.
-On a computing cluster using 24 CPUs, running all the scripts took approximately 16 hours.
+On a CentOS Linux 7 computing cluster using 24 CPUs, running all the scripts took approximately 16 hours.

 `00_download_data.R`  fetches the required data.
 `01_preprocess_data.R`  performs some initial preprocessing of the data for downstream use.